 The Metering Unit is housed in a standard NEMA type enclosure.
 In addition to the electronic circuitry (mounted on the internal heatsink), the Metering Unit contains terminals for all external connections.
 The Metering Unit requires 120/240 Vac, 50 or 60 Hz power.
-Burden on the supply circuit will not exceed 1000 VA.
-A switch and fuse combination is mounted on a bracket inside of the enclosure and serves as the power on-off control.
+Burden on the supply circuit will not exceed 1500 VA.
+A thermo-magnetic circuit breaker is mounted on the inside of the enclosure and serves as the power on-off control.
 The Metering Unit should be located indoors where the ambient air temperature is within -20°C to +55°C at all times.